 Stained Glass Classes and Courses Overview

 Stained glass programs prepare students to work in architecture or art.
-By studying the techniques of glassblowing, designing and cutting of glass for mosaics and stained glass, students can prepare for careers or hobbies in glass making.
+By studying the techniques of glassblowing, designing and cutting glass for mosaics and stained glass, students can prepare for careers or hobbies in glass making.
+For more detail about the courses students may take in certificate or degree programs related to glass art, read on.

 List of Courses